jsears4585/jekyll-now/_posts/2017-6-14-Simple-WikiMedia-App-on-Rails.md

 ### Getting started

 Go ahead and generate a rails application.
-Okay!

-You're half way there, congrats!
+Done?
+Okay cool

 ### Now for the actual part...